SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 	- `env.GITHUB_REPO_SLUG` with value `SRGSSR/pillarbox-apple`.
 	- `env.GITHUB_REPO_URL` with value `https://github.com/SRGSSR/pillarbox-apple`.
 6. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

+## Demo archiving

+To have TeamCity archive the demo (archive for all configurations without TestFlight submission) for GitHub pull requests and post the corresponding status back to GitHub:

+1. Create a TeamCity configuration called _Demo Archiving iOS_.
+2. Add a VCS _Trigger_ on `+:pull/*`.
+3. Add a _Command Line_ build step which simply executes `make archive-demo-ios`.
+4. Add a _Pull Requests_ build feature which monitors GitHub (requires a personal access token).
+5. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token).
+6. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
+Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

+For comprehensive results a second _Demo Archiving tvOS_ configuration must be created for tvOS.
+This is easily achieved by copying the configuration you just created and editing the _Command Line_ build step to execute `make archive-demo-tvos`.

 ## Documentation